Henry Petty-Fitzmaurice, 3rd Marquess of Lansdowne: Family

-Hon.
-Bentinck Yelverton (1855 - 1892), died unmarried.

 Louisa died in April 1851, aged 65, and Lord Lansdowne in January 1863, aged 82.
-His eldest son, the Earl of Kerry, had predeceased him and he was succeeded in the marquessate by his eldest surviving son, Henry.
+His eldest son, the Earl of Kerry, had predeceased him and he was succeeded in the marquessate by his only surviving son, Henry.
 The latter was the father of Henry Petty-FitzMaurice, 5th Marquess of Lansdowne, who also became a distinguished statesman.
+The elderly 3rd Marquess had a close relationship with his grandson, the future 5th Marquess.